-Challenges facing wider market adaption of EV adoption are widely documented.
+Challenges facing wider market adoption of EVs are widely documented.

 While noting the first of sub-$40,000, 200-plus-mile EVs are on their way, one Business Insider report suggests issues will continue to slow growth of widespread EV adoption.

-For one, the report observes the addition of a fee to a system to Tesla’s Supercharging network that was previously free, as well as a research and development shift to self-driving cars could spell trouble EVs achieving larger market share.
-Notably omitted is any mention the prospect of self-driving cars being powered by electric motors.
+For one, the report observes the addition of a fee to Tesla’s Supercharging network that was previously free, as well as a research and development shift to self-driving cars that could spell trouble for EVs achieving larger market share.
+Notably omitted is any mention of the prospect of self-driving cars being powered by electric motors.

 The Business Insider piece does highlight true challenges that face EVs, but takes a decidedly negative tone.
 There are encouraging signs in the EV market as well – such as the announcement of an ultra-fast charging network in Europe.